 Gurkaranbir Singh

 The Supreme Court in Gayatri Balasamy v.
-ISG Novasoft Technologies Ltd.[i] 2025 SCC OnLine SC 986., (“Gayatri Balasamy Judgment”) has now clarified the scope of judicial intervention in respect of modification of arbitral awards.
-The Court held that a court is empowered not only to set aside an arbitral award but also to modify or vary it where the facts and the interests of justice so warrant.
-This pronouncement marks a significant development in Indian Arbitration Jurisprudence, signalling an expansion of judicial powers in relation to arbitral awards.
+ISG Novasoft Technologies Ltd., (“Gayatri Balasamy Judgment”) has now clarified the scope of judicial intervention in respect of modification of arbitral awards.
+The Court held that a court is empowered not only to set aside an arbitral award but also to modify or vary an arbitral award.
+This pronouncement marks a significant development in Indian arbitration jurisprudence, signalling an expansion of judicial powers in relation to arbitral awards.

 1. Section 5 and the Principle of Minimal Judicial Intervention in Arbitration